 A Summer 2010 trip to Nacogdoches to do research on descendants of Los Adaes brought me to the East Texas Research Center, where this time me and a cousin met with Peggy Jasso, a Texas genealogist specializing in old Spanish and mestizo families.
 Then we searched land records and poured through old Spanish documents translated in the E.B.
 Blake Collection.
 We visited rural communities and a number of the older cemeteries.
 In the course of visiting these communities we had the pleasure of stumbling into some basic ethnographic work with Dr. George Avery, an archaeologist at Stephen F. Austin University also doing interviews of people along the historic El Camino Real.
 Dr. Avery also gave us a crash course on the pre-historic and historic archaeology of the area.
 Before returning home, I saw Old Stone Fort, Mission Delores and stopped for inspiration at El Lobanillo, the site of Gil Ybarbo’s ranch on the Texas side of the Sabine River.

 These kinds of integrated research trips help establish a sense of spatial relationship when doing time-sensitive, focused research.
 They also serve as excellent orientation for immersion into a longer-term research project.

 I enjoy doing archival research.
-Over the course of my research I have gained familiarity with the following academic institutions:
+Over the course of my research I have gained familiarity with the following institutions:

 I am also comfortable searching court records and government documents.
 I have done public records and land title searches in in Natchitoches, Sabine, Caddo, Bossier, and Orleans parishes.
 I also work with the online resources of the Louisiana State Land Office and the Texas General Land Office.